 River Pools, which is owned by IMPACT co-owner Marcus Sheridan and has been supported by the IMPACT team, has a great example of a landing page video:

-Not only will prospects respect your business for being frank and honest, which is hard to come by online these days, but in addition, you will see an average form submission increase of 80%.
+Not only will prospects respect your business for being frank and honest, which is hard to come by online these days, but in addition, your small business will see an average form submission increase of 80%.

 For many of our clients here at IMPACT, that has helped generate hundreds of thousands in additional revenue they otherwise wouldn’t have seen.